⸺

 Claiming The Void | Breath Meditation N°64

-The Breath Meditation paintings are a direct result of an active meditation practice, where inhalations and exhalations are counted, and a mark is made after each complete breath cycle.
+The Breath Meditation paintings are a direct result of an active meditation practice, where the rhythm of inhalation and exhalation guides the making of each mark.

 “The blank sheet becomes a vacuum — an absence filled with potential.
 This work uses sumi ink (carbon) and water, the basic elements of life.
 Using a pipette instead of a brush, drops sink into the un-sized paper, expand through capillary action, and form traces shaped by material and physics.